For the latest developments from our engineering team, head over to the Engineering Blog at engineering.backtrace.io.

 Peter Shao, Senior Product Manager, Backtrace

-Currently, there are two criteria under which an alert can be triggered.
+Currently, there are four conditions under which an alert can be triggered.
 You may choose to trigger an alert when a new error is detected or when a new fingerprint is detected.

-Additionally, you can also define thresholds to only be notified if a large number of users are affected or when there are significant errors under the same root cause.
+Additionally, you can also define thresholds to only be notified if a large number of users are affected within a specified time period or when there are significant errors under the same root cause within a specified time period.

 You add filter attributes to the trigger criteria.
 For example, you may choose to trigger an alert when a specific version is impacted, or if it occurs on a specific platform or a device.
 Moreover, you can also add a condition that detects a specific error type.